-Steve Oliver enters his third season with the Lions in 2023 and his first as the team's assistant offensive line coach after originally joining the team as an offensive quality control coach in 2021.
+Steve Oliver enters his fifth season with the Lions in 2025 and his third as the team's assistant offensive line coach after originally joining the team as an offensive quality control coach in 2021.
 Prior to entering the NFL ranks, he spent the first five years of his coaching career at the collegiate level.

-A former offensive lineman for the University of San Diego, Oliver played for the Toreros from 2011-15, was coached by current Lions Offensive Line Coach Hank Fraley during the 2012 season and had Lions Passing Game Coordinator Tanner Engstrand serve as his offensive coordinator for his five-year career.
+A former offensive lineman for the University of San Diego, Oliver played for the Toreros from 2011-15 and was coached by current Lions Offensive Line Coach Hank Fraley during the 2012 season.
 After concluding his playing career, Oliver began his coaching career as a graduate assistant at the University of Idaho in 2016 as an offensive assistant, working primarily with the offensive line for two seasons.

 During the 2018 spring football season, Oliver was named an assistant coach at Montana State-Northern, serving as the offensive line coach, run game coordinator and recruiting coordinator.
 He went on to become Idaho's director of operations in 2018 and oversaw the day-to-day operations of the program including team travel, logistics, meal planning and community involvement.